Soumyabrata/rough-sets/README.md

 # Rough-set Based Color Channel Selection

-With the spirit of reproducible research, this repository contains all the codes required to generate figures and tables in the manuscript: S. Dev, F. M. Savoy, Y. H. Lee, S. Winkler, Rough-set Based Visible Color Channel Selection, *IEEE Geoscience and Remote Sensing Letters*, accepted, 2016.
+With the spirit of reproducible research, this repository contains all the codes required to produce the results in the manuscript: S. Dev, F. M. Savoy, Y. H. Lee, S. Winkler, Rough-set Based Visible Color Channel Selection, *IEEE Geoscience and Remote Sensing Letters*, accepted, 2016.

 Please cite the above paper if you intend to use whole/part of the code.
 This code is only for academic and research purposes.